This page contains a number of tips and tricks for improving the performance of

 The CloudQuery CLI will warn if a wildcard pattern does not match any known tables.

 Some tables require many API calls to sync.
 This is especially true of tables that depend on other tables, because often multiple API calls need to be made for every row in the parent table.
 This can lead to thousands of API calls, increasing the time it takes to sync.
-If you know that some child tables are not strictly necessary, you can improve sync performance by skipping them with the
+If you know that some child tables are not strictly necessary, you can skip them by default by setting the

 Let's say we have three tables: